 There are more types of employer-sponsored retirement plans than just defined contribution plans.
 Employers can also opt for defined benefit plans, as well as pensions or cash-balance plans.
 Unlike a defined contribution plan, employers completely fund a defined benefit plan and bear the investment risks and the cost of administration.
 During retirement, the employee draws uniform checks from the company plan each month.

 An employee’s earnings history, length of employment and other factors determines how much the employee will receive in benefits.
 Because benefits are not tied to market performance, employees can depend on receiving a certain amount of retirement income.
-Furthermore, the Federal Deposit Insurance Corporation usually protects benefits up to a certain limit.
+Furthermore, the Federal Deposit Insurance Corporation (FDIC) usually protects benefits up to a certain limit.

 As with defined contribution plans, defined benefit plans do have rules regarding withdrawals.
 The employee must show up for work and meet eligibility requirements.
 While employees must opt into defined contribution plans, they are automatically enrolled in defined benefit plans.